 McCall Handling has been servicing the forklift and lift truck needs for companies throughout Maryland, Delaware, West Virginia, Washington, D.C. and Northern Virginia since 1948.
 In addition to providing quality products by leading manufacturers such as Hyster, Bendi, Drexel, Cascade and Genie, we have developed the operating expertise necessary to provide cutting-edge industry training.
 McCall is the leading choice in the region for quality fork lift training in Delaware, Baltimore, MD; Washington, D.C.; and Alexandria, VA.

-Other Key Points About VA, DC, MD and DE Forklift Certification You Might Not Be Aware Of
+Other Key Points About DE, DC, MD and VA Forklift Certification You Might Not Be Aware Of

-McCall Can Help with All Your Fork Lift Training in DC, MD, VA and DE
+McCall Can Help with All Your Fork Lift Training in DE, MD, VA and DC

 If you were not aware of these factors, don’t worry: we can help.
 Our fork lift training in Baltimore, MD; Alexandria, VA; and Washington, D.C. can resolve your training and certification issues in the most cost-effective and efficient manner possible.
 Don’t put off something as critical to your operation as having your operators certified with forklift operator training from McCall in MD or the rest of the region any longer.
 Find additional information on our forklift operator training program or if you’re interesting in learning how to operate another vehicle, such as a Columbia burden carrier, contact us for more information today!